SamCH93/missSim/README.md

 To reproduce the literature review analyses, refer to the files in `literature-review/` and `data/`

-* `literature-review/data_cleaning.R` R script to clean and merge literature review data from the four coders
+* `literature-review/data_cleaning.R` R script to clean and merge the literature review data from the four coders.
+Note that the data from the four coders are not provided in our repository due to them containing sensitive comments intended solely for discussions among the coders.
+However, running this script is not necessary to reproduce the rest of our analysis, as we also provide the cleaned literature review data.
 * `data/` contains cleaned literature review data files in RDS and xlsx formats (required for analysis)
 * `literature-review/analysis.Qmd` quarto file containing R code for literature